divriots/dockit-core/layout/doc/layout.md

 Optionally you can get rid of `prose dark:prose-invert` and force a specific theme by manually adding `dark` to the body.
 Or you can implement your own light/dark theme, thanks to the fact that the content is located in Light DOM.

-If you plan to use `<mdjs-layout>` without Backlight/`mdjs.config.js`, then just put your content in the default slot by any means you have, but keep in mind that if the content is rendered dynamically, then it must come from a trusted source, because scripts inside it might be executed depending on the means you choose to render.
+If you plan to use `<dockit-layout>` without Backlight/`mdjs.config.js`, then just put your content in the default slot by any means you have, but keep in mind that if the content is rendered dynamically, then it must come from a trusted source, because scripts inside it might be executed depending on the means you choose to render.

 ## Logo